emilyresch/resch_employeesummary_9/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Heroku
-Heroku link to come!
-Please download the code and run in the terminal to use the app.
+Link to final employee page: https://employeetemplate.herokuapp.com/index.html Please download the code and run in the terminal to use the app.

 _____________________